fluree/docs.flur.ee/src/content/docs/query/analytical-query.md

 ### Where Clause
 We suggest reading the [Where Clause](#where-clause) section before reading the [Select or Select One Clauses](#select-or-select-one-clauses) section.

 Where clauses are a collection of five-tuples.
 Each tuple is comprised of a source, subject, predicate, object, and options.
-Multiple five-tuples strung together allow us to finely filter data, and connect our FlureeDB to outside triple-store databases.
+Multiple five-tuples strung together allow us to finely filter data, and connect our Fluree to outside triple-store databases.

 Value | Description
 -- | --